 Google views contextual links from a relevant website as very trustworthy.
 Therefore, Google will reward your website significantly for these backlinks.

 A contextual link can be an internal or external link.
-For example, you can rely on guest posting to boost your SEO campaign, but you should keep in mind that guest post backlinks may not be as valuable.
+For example, you can rely on guest posting to boost your SEO campaign, but you should remember that guest post backlinks may not be as valuable.

-This is true because guest post backlinks tend to be in the author profile or author bio area.
-A contextual link on the same web page would likely prove to be more valuable.
+This is true because guest post backlinks tend to be in the author profile or bio area.
+A contextual link on the same web page would likely be more valuable.

-Also, if you happen to have identical anchor texts on the author bios of many different blogs and websites, it may end up hindering your website’s rankings.
-The issue that Google would cite is duplicate content.
+Also, if you have identical anchor texts on the author bios of many different blogs and websites, it may hinder your website’s rankings.
+The issue that Google would cite is duplicate content

 You need to have links in your author bios, and these author bios need to be different from blog to blog.